It had become a ritual.

 His political career in tatters and his health failing, he died nine years later at the age of 58.
 It was said of him: “He did not equal any man, but few men equalled him.”

 The 50-room house that Arthur MacMurrough Kavanagh called home was built in 1731.
-It is one of the few great Irish houses to be built beside a town.
+Borris House is one of the few great Irish houses to be built beside a town.

 Here are a few ideas for walks:

 Only when I was older could I fully appreciate the serenity and beauty of the Barrow Line.
-It is here, in the heart of the countryside, that you will be able to take one of the most beautiful walks in Ireland.
+It is here that you will be able to take one of the most beautiful walks in Ireland.

 The walk from Ballytiglea – my father’s childhood home just outside Borris – to St Mullin’s is around 11km but can be divided into sections.
-Except for the section that goes through Graiguenamanagh, there will be no roads, no cars, no noise except for the sound of the occasional rustle in the undergrowth.
+Except for the section that goes through Graiguenamanagh, there will be no roads, no cars and no noise, except for the sound of the occasional rustle in the undergrowth.

 Borris to Nine Stones

-The walk is a touch over 10 km and takes around three hours to complete.
+The walk from Borris to the Nine Stones is a touch over 10 km and takes around three hours to complete.
 Whilst I have never done the walk from Borris to the Nine Stones, I was taken up there by my grandfather in his wheezing Renault 4 many years ago.

 Here’s how local legend Richie Kavanagh sees it: